Installation

 Using in your CMake project (find_package)

-Once installed system-wide, wire GemPBA into your project:
+Once GemPBA is installed system-wide, wire it into your project.
+The flavor is chosen via COMPONENTS:

 target_link_libraries(your-target PRIVATE gempba::gempba)